hassan-sadek/DaggerNotes/README.md

 - Singleton.
 If it is placed before a method which provides  a dependency, Dagger will create a singleton during init. of the COMPONENT.
 So if other components are created, they will have a different singleton.
+- Singleton can be used on the class declaration of type that has an inject constructor OR on a binds/provides method
   - if one provide method has scope annotation, then the component must have the same annotation
   - can also use the concept of 'scopes', where Singletons exist while a corresponding scope exists ie
     - a global scope (used across the whole application)
     - a local scope (which is used across a few activities)
   - The way this is done is via the components. ie a component created at the application level, a component created at multiple activity level, a component created for a specific screen

+-Scoping
+- scoping comes down to proper use of Components
+ - there are two ways to use components
+  - Subcomponents
+  - Components dependencies

+- Subcomponents

+Subcomponents